malvag/distributed-ml-bench/README.md

       storageUri: "pvc://strategy-volume/saved_model_versions"
 ```

 Next, I install [Hey](https://github.com/rakyll/hey), a tiny program that sends some load to a web application.
-Hey runs provided number of requests in the provided concurrency level and prints stats.
+Hey runs provided a number of requests in the provided concurrency level and prints stats.

 ```bash
 # https://github.com/rakyll/hey